jana-pocuch/Performing-Robots/FinalProject/README.md

 ## Script Outline
 ### Scene 2
 Grumpy should be moving in a fast and sharp manner, frantically going around.
 Frantic arm gestures should also be included (arms would be preferrably controlled by potentiometers).
-The neopixel sequnce would also be alternating between indifferent and very grumpy (probably two states - simple animation).
+The neopixel sequence would also be alternating between indifferent and very grumpy (probably two states - simple animation).
 Grumpy would potentially be one of the first dwarfs leading them home in a line, as he cannot wait to be alone and out of work.

 ### Scene 3
 Grumpy is just staring at Snow white (DC motors not moving) and then angrily throwing its hands around (with the neopixel sequnce being static on the "very grumpy" state.